opds-community/drafts/opds-1.2.md

     }

-# Instead of allowing every possible 3-letter or 3-digit combination as a
+# Instead of allowing every possible 3-letter combination as a currency
-# currency code, here the permissible codes (as identified in ISO4217 as of
+# code, here the permissible codes (as identified in ISO4217 as of
-# 2010-08-25) are enumerated.
-In 2012 or so, that standard may add, remove or
-# change some currency codes, thus requiring this schema to be updated.
-Note
-# that codes for metals and funds are not included.
+# 2018-08-16) are enumerated.
+Code for metals and 3-digit equivalents are
+# excluded from this list.
   opdsPriceCurrencyCode =  (
     "AED" | "AFN" | "ALL" | "AMD" | "ANG" | "AOA" | "ARS" | "AUD" | "AWG" | "AZN" | "BAM" | "BBD" | "BDT" |
     "BGN" | "BHD" | "BIF" | "BMD" | "BND" | "BOB" | "BOV" | "BRL" | "BSD" | "BTN" | "BWP" | "BYN" | "BZD" |